 - Make sure the Serial Interface Module is plugged into a working outlet.
 If the outlet is controlled by a switch, make sure the switch is on. - Do not connect the Serial Interface Module into a surge protector.
-The surge protector will block signals from the computer to the power lines. - Make sure the House Code is set correctly in the Home Director software. - Make sure the Serial interface is configured to the correct COM port. - If the COM port tests correctly and you can not control any modules, unplug the Serial Interface module from the wall outlet for about two minutes.
-Plug the Serial Interface back into the wall outlet and try running the Home Director program again. - Make sure the module you are trying to control is fully plugged into the wall outlet and that the switch for the appliance or light you are trying to control is on and it works when directly plugged into a working wall outlet. - Make sure the device module is not plugged into a surge protector. - · Power line noise can cause solid or intermittent failures.
+The surge protector will block signals from the computer to the power lines. - Make sure the House Code is set correctly in the Home Director software and that the physical modules address code is set. - Make sure the Serial interface is configured to the correct COM port. - Make sure the module you are trying to control is fully plugged into the wall outlet and that the switch for the appliance or light you are trying to control is on and it works when directly plugged into a working wall outlet. - Make sure the device module is not plugged into a surge protector. - Power line noise can cause solid or intermittent failures.

-Check these items to see if they are operating when the problem occurs:
+Check these and similar items items to see if they are operating when the problem occurs:

 - Baby monitors that transmit over the power line

 - Blenders

 - Electric carving knives

 - Electric hair dryers

 - Electric motors

 - Electric shavers

 - Floor scrubbers

 - Food processors

 - Laser printers

 - Mixers

 - Vacuum cleaners

 - Wireless doorbells that use the power line

 - Wireless intercoms in transmit (talk) mode

-If the COM port tests correctly and you can not control any modules, unplug the Serial Interface module from the wall outlet and try running the Home Director program again.
+If the COM port tests correctly and you can not control any modules, unplug the Serial Interface module from the wall outlet for about ten seconds and try running the Home Director program again.

 - Be aware that voltage distribution in homes is split from the 220 volt power input line.
 There are two separate 110 volt power lines used in the house.
-When a signal is sent to a device module, the signal could travel from one 110 volt line, out to the power transformer, then back to the other 110 volt line.
+When a signal is sent to a device module, the signal could travel from one 110 volt line, out to the power transformer, then back to the house on the other 110 volt line.
 If this distance is too long, you might experience intermittent problems.
-Try plugging the device module in another outlet socket in the same room. - If you suspect a software problem, exit all other software programs and try running the Home Director program again.
+Try plugging the device module in another outlet socket. - If you suspect a software problem, exit all other software programs and try running the Home Director program again.
 Conflicts may exist between Home Director and another program.
-Start the other programs one at a time to determine which program is causing the conflict. - If you need to reinstall the Home Director software, first backup all the .HOM files.
+Start the other programs one at a time to determine which program is causing the conflict. - If you need to reinstall the Home Director software, first backup all the .HOM files and use the uninstall program in the Home Director directory.